Employees wake up guests after automatic alarms fail

 the alarms.

 A spokeswoman for SAFE declined comment.
-Larry Campbell, president
+Larry Campbell,

-meeting fire and building codes.
-"Their maintenance
+diligent in meeting fire and building codes.

-crew is so tuned in to fire protection because they knew the
+"Their maintenance crew is so tuned in to fire protection

-vulnerability they had with lack of response time and very
+because they knew the vulnerability they had with lack of

-limited limited resources," Campbell said.
+Campbell said.

 Campbell said it appears the wood portions of the Gold Strike's